 The way that you fight gingivitis and plaque buildup is to follow a regular oral hygiene ritual of toothbrushing twice a day with a fluoride toothpaste, flossing at least one time a day, and regular (every six months) visits to your dentist for professional cleanings and monitoring.
 These precautions will keep gum disease at bay and allow us to treat you before it can progress into anything serious.

-If you would like to speak to our dentist about bleeding gums, call Dr. Joshua Scott Murdock and our helpful team at Rogue Valley Family Dentistry.
+If you would like to speak to our dentist about bleeding gums, call Dr. and our helpful team at Open Door Family Dentistry.
 Phone: 541-479-5505.
 Make an appointment or come by our office in Grants Pass, Oregon.